tamkaho/face-movie/README.md

 Create a video warp sequence of human faces.
 Can be used, for example, to create a time-lapse video showing someone's face change over time.
 See demos [here](https://www.youtube.com/watch?v=sbHCar2T-e0) and [here](https://www.youtube.com/watch?v=mmz0FE6lT5A).

 Supported on Python 3 and OpenCV 3+.
-Tested on macOS High Sierra and Mojave.
+Tested on Windows 10.

 ## Requirements
 * OpenCV